When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 When I work on my sports videos, I use Splice as an app to add music while editing videos.
 Picking songs was easy: I could choose from over 6,000 free tracks from Artlist and Shutterstock or upload my own.
 The trimming and mixing tools helped me match the music to the action, and the fade-in and fade-out options made the switch between music and talking sound smooth.

 I liked that Splice delivers strong editing tools but is still simple to use.
 Besides the audio, I tried features like speed changes to make slow-motion moments look dramatic, special effects like glitch and vintage, and overlays that let me mix different clips.
-It felt especially useful as a sports editing app.
+It proved particularly useful as a sports editing app.

 Kate also tried Splice for making social media timeline videos and said it worked well for both music and voiceovers.
 She enjoyed using the built-in voice recorder because it made it easy to add narration quickly.
-But she also pointed out that even though the app is free to download, some of the better effects and tools need a paid subscription, which might not work for casual users.
+But she also pointed out that even though this music video app is free to download, some of the better effects and tools need a paid subscription, which might be a problem for casual users.

 7. AddMusicToVideo & AI Editor